France to unveil new economic, military strategy in Africa

-PARIS (AP) — French President Emmanuel Macron will unveil on Monday his country's changing economic and military strategy in Africa in the coming years, as France's influence substantially declines on the continent.
+PARIS (AP) — French President Emmanuel Macron will unveil on Monday his country's changing economic and military strategy in Africa for the coming years, as France's influence substantially declines on the continent.

 Macron is expected to call for a more balanced partnership with African nations, in a speech at the Elysee presidential palace before he begins an ambitious Africa trip on Wednesday to Gabon, Angola, the Republic of Congo and Congo.